ADVISORI Logo

 📊 Success Metrics

-• Reduction of attack surface through minimized permanent privileges
+• Reduction of the attack surface through minimized standing privileges

 • Increased transparency through end-to-end visibility of all privileged activities